- KARMA

 This attitude flies in the face of popular culture.
 Including popular Christian culture.
 Plenty of Christians will likewise insist we should offer the needy “a hand up, not a handout.”
 Plenty of people—both in Jesus’s day and now—take advantage of generosity, and accept handouts regardless of their own ability to provide for themselves.
 They milk the system.
 Jesus knows this.
 Knew this when he taught us to give to those who ask of us.
 Yeah, they might scam us.
 Even so.
 Fight your tendency to want to get your own back.
 Put others first.
 Do for them.
 Be generous.
 Even if it’s “unfair.”

 It’s a hard command for a lot of Christians.
 One we tend to ignore: Look at all the Christians who are insistent, even proud, that we stand up for our rights, and stop people from taking advantage of us.
-In American culture it’s considered shameful to let someone have the advantage over us.
+In American culture it’s considered shameful to let someone gain an advantage over us.
 Yet Jesus orders us to let ’em.

 Yes, we have rights.
 No, it’s not fair when others exploit us, or take from us.
 Karma fans expect when we’re mistreated this way, the universe will step in and rectify things.
 When they’re Christians, they’ll even preach it: “Jesus tells us to turn the other cheek because, at the End, that cheek-slapper will get his.
 Jesus’ll see to it.”
 In fact Jesus said no such thing.
 In fact Jesus wants the opposite: He wants that cheek-slapper to repent, turn to him, be saved, and beg forgiveness.
 Jesus wants that cheek-slapper to get away with it, and enter